Abjt03/Disease-Classification-in-R/README.md

 - Classified 42 diseases using Random Forest
 - Acquired Feature Importance table and performed Feature Selection by selecting features above 75 percentile importance
 - Used "New_Training" and "New_Testing" datasets to perform Multinomial Logistic Regression
-- EDA using a series of Visualizattions showing :
+- EDA using a series of Visualizations showing :
   1. Missing Values
   2. Correlation Matrix
   3. Symptom frequencies ... and more!